tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 `Measures` make an aggregate summary of some specific aspect of data quality.

-![Diagram of the classes involved in expressing Data Quality Needs with Measures.](bdqffdq_data_quality_needs_measure.svg) *Expressing Data Quality Needs: Measures.*
+![Diagram of the classes involved in expressing Data Quality Needs with Measures.](bdqffdq_data_quality_needs_measure.svg)

+*Expressing Data Quality Needs: Measures.*

 `Amendments` propose changes to data or processes that, if accepted, may improve the fitness of data for a specific use.

 ![Diagram of the classes involved in expressing Data Quality Needs with Amendments.](bdqffdq_data_quality_needs_amendment.svg)

-*Expressing Data Duality Needs: Amendments.*
+*Expressing Data Quality Needs: Amendments.*

 Formally, in the `Data Quality Needs` level, the Framework starts with a `Use Case`, a framing of some use to which data may be put. `Use Cases` are related to the formal description of `Data Quality Needs` through `Policies`. `Data Quality Needs`, such as a `Validation` are related to the `Information Elements` that need to be examined, and to the `Resource Type` that is operated on.  `Methods` such as `ValidationMethod` relate the `Data Quality Needs` to `Specifications` for the evaluation of those needs.
 The `Data Quality Need` specifies in general terms what properties data must have to have quality, and the related `Specification` provides a formal description of how to evaluate that aspect of quality.